 The Risk and Audit Committee (“RAC”) is responsible, under delegated authority, for assisting the Board in fulfilling its obligations with regard to assessing, reviewing and monitoring the risks inherent in the business and the control processes for managing such risks.
 The RAC is supported by an appointed Chief Risk Officer (“CRO”).

-The CRO is responsible for overseeing the day to day risk management activities and has responsibility for ensuring that an effective risk management system, proportionate to the nature, scale and complexity of Bord na Móna, is developed and maintained.
-Bord na Móna has an established enterprise-wide risk management system that ensures that risks are consistently identified, assessed, recorded and reported across all business units and support functions.
+The CRO is responsible for overseeing the day to day risk management activities and has responsibility for ensuring that an effective risk management system, proportionate to the nature, scale and complexity of the

-The risk management system provides appropriate governance structures to support risk management practices, formal assignment of risk responsibilities throughout Bord na Móna and the procedures to be used, including relevant mitigation actions and controls.
-The risk management system includes the following key elements:
+The risk management system provides appropriate governance structures to support risk management practices, formal assignment of risk responsibilities throughout the Group and the procedures to be used, including relevant mitigation actions and controls.

 The principal risks which have the potential, in the short to medium term, to have a significant impact upon the Group’s strategic objectives are set out below.
 The Group has developed mitigation measures, to deal with these risks where appropriate.

 The list of risks provided below is not exhaustive and will change over time.
 This represents the Board’s view of the principal risks at the date of this report.